connollydean/Markdwon-Tutorial/Preparation.md

 Carbon Copy Cloner is a paid application that allows you to save and restore bootable backups of your MacOS system with the option to store your data remotely on their servers or locally on an external drive.

+*NOTE - Both Time Machine and Carbon Copy Cloner create and store "bootable backups" which means you'll be able to completely restore your system if anything goes wrong.*

 #### [Carbon Copy Cloner home page](https://bombich.com/)

 **3. iCloud Drive**